KHSU

 KHSU (90.5 FM) is an NPR-member radio station, licensed to Arcata, California, United States.
 The station is currently owned by California State Polytechnic University, Humboldt.
-KHSU also holds licenses for additional stations running Radio Bilingüe and BBC World Service.
+KHSU also holds licenses for additional stations running Radio Bilingüe and the BBC World Service.

-KHSU provides the region encompassing Humboldt and Del Norte counties in California as well as portions of Trinity and Mendocino counties in California and Curry County, Oregon, with news information and entertainment from public radio producers like National Public Radio (NPR), Public Radio International (PRI) and American Public Media (APM).
+KHSU provides the region encompassing Humboldt and Del Norte counties in California as well as portions of Trinity and Mendocino counties in California and Curry County, Oregon, with news, information and entertainment from public radio producers like National Public Radio (NPR), Public Radio International (PRI) and American Public Media (APM).

 History

 Early years

 The station began as a radio classroom experiment in 1941 on the campus of what was then Humboldt State College, with broadcasts airing on KIEM for two months until the attack on Pearl Harbor.
-The radio program resumed in full in 1947, when KHSC-AM signed on as a 10-watt carrier current station.
+The radio program resumed in full in 1947, when KHSC signed on as a 10-watt carrier current station.

 In January 1960, Humboldt State applied for the first non-commercial radio license on a California college or university campus.
 The new station signed on for the first time on October 17, operating at 10 watts on 90.5 FM.
 It became KHSU in 1972, shortly after Humboldt State was elevated to university status.